vnesh-san/IoT-Based-Vital-Sign-Monitor/README.md

 # IoT-Based-Vital-Sign-Monitor
-A sophisticated wearable system to predict the abnormalities in the body vitals
+A sophisticated wearable system to predict the abnormalities in the body vitals.
+The abnormalities are sent through IoT to the registered physicians.